swampcat/ESPTimeCast/README.md

 &nbsp;
 ## ⚙️ Advanced Settings

-Click the **cog icon** next to “Advanced Settings” in the web UI to reveal extra configuration options.
+Click the **cog icon** next to “Advanced Settings” in the Web UI to reveal extra configuration options.

 **Available advanced settings:**